TimothyJan/Weather-Angular-app/README.md

     </ul>
   <li>In library project all weather components need to be placed.</li>
     <ul>
       <li><code>weather-form.component.ts</code> displays a form and when the form is submitted the weather details are displayed or an error message is produced.
+It has component <code>header.component.ts</code> for the header and login/signup function.
 It also uses component <code>loading-spinner.component.ts</code> to display a loading spinner when HTTP request is in progress.</li>
     </ul>
   <li>At least one of the library components need to use a custom angular directive.</li>
       <ul>